CGI-IUGS/geosciml/trunk/GeoSciML/1.0.0/readme.txt

 These documents were copied across from the draft ../draft on 2006-01-16 The draft will be left in place, since the Subversion repository records the development history.

+The UML Model ./model/GeoSciML.EAP is an Enterprise Architect document.

+A free viewer or 30-day trial edition are available from http://www.sparxsystems.com.au/products/ea_downloads.html